mcorstjens/PontiFlux/README.md

     If no new tweets have been sent, the result will be 0

-3. a.
-If no new tweets are available, server sends state 3 within the XML tags `<state></state>` to the arduino

-    State 3 = No new tweet
-    The arduino will do nothing and continue making requests

-3. b.
-If new tweets are available, the server responds to the Arduino with the id of the most recent Tweet (Example: 398453667667263487) and state 4 within the XML tags `<state></state>` and `<sinceid></sinceid>`
+3. If new tweets are available, the server responds to the Arduino with the id of the most recent Tweet (Example: 398453667667263487) and state 4 within the XML tags `<state></state>` and `<sinceid></sinceid>`

+    If no new tweets are available, server sends state 3 within the XML tags `<state></state>` to the arduino If state 3 is returned, the arduino will do nothing and continue making requests

 4. Arduino stores the new since_id